gyselax/gyselalibxx/docs/first_steps/landau_damping_tutorial.md

 ### Defining the Grid of Species

-The distribution function depends not only on the spatial and veloctiy dimensions, but also on the species.
+The distribution function depends not only on the spatial and velocity dimensions, but also on the species.
 We therefore also need to initialise the global grid of species.
 Gyselalib++ provides three functions for initialising the species from a paraconf configuration depending on the kind of species used (fluid, kinetic, adiabatic).
 For this simulation we will use kinetic and adiabatic species:

 ```cpp